The Hammer of God (short story)

 "The Hammer of God" is a short story by G. K. Chesterton.
 It features his detective, Father Brown, and was published in the short story collection The Innocence of Father Brown (1911).

 Plot

 It is a story about two brothers: "Colonel Bohun, a drunkard and playboy, and Reverend Bohun, curate of an Anglican church."
-Jennifer Halloran notes that it echoes the story of Cain and Abel: the curate murders his brother.
+Jennifer Halloran notes that it echoes the story of Cain and Abel.

 Adaptations

 The story was adapted into the opening episodes for the 1974 and 2013 series.